 The scholarship stands to save Nevada families over $3000 per year.
 Students interested in pursuing a bachelor’s degree can use the scholarship to complete their first two years at WNC before transferring to a university.
 They may also earn an associate degree and industry credentials in a variety of career and technical programs.
 If necessary, students may use the scholarship for remedial coursework, and students have the ability to renew their scholarship twice after the first year.

-For information about Nevada Promise at WNC, visit www.wnc.edu/promise/ or contact the counseling office at 445-3267.
+For information about Nevada Promise at WNC, visit www.wnc.edu/promise/

 The Nevada Promise Scholarship is a part the approved Senate Bill 391.
 The scholarship is funded by the State of Nevada.